 Design: Audience & Purpose

-But if we zoom out some, this isn’t so much about how iPads can function in a classroom, but the iPad as a matter of sequence.
+But if we zoom out some, this isn’t so much about how technology can function in a classroom but technology as a matter of sequence.
 Technology never peaks.
-As students in 2015 grow and read and write and learn, technology will continue forward at breakneck speed because it evolves in isolation by standards of its own.
+As students in 2021 and beyond grow and read and write and learn, technology will continue forward at breakneck speed because it evolves in isolation by standards of its own.

-The iPad sales have recently stagnated after a mercurial rise that began April 3, 2010–only four and a half years.
+The iPad sales have recently stagnated after a mercurial rise that began April 3, 2010 is fairly predictable.
 Wearable technology is among the threats to iPads as successful consumer products, but in education, Google’s slick cloud-integration is making them a more streamlined choice for many classrooms.

-But more significantly, the life-cycle of the iPad in education emphasizes the incendiary, remorseless tone of technology.
+But more significantly, the life-cycle of any technology in education emphasizes the incendiary, remorseless tone of technology.

-Arguments for or against iPads in classrooms is a bit like arguing Romney/Obama.
-It’s over, and holding that argument dates the arguers.
+Arguments for or against different kinds of technology in the classroom is truly a waste of our genius.
+This argument is over and holding that kind of argument only dates the arguers.
 I get why some teachers are against technology in education.
 Powerful learning models can be designed without technology because knowledge is the ultimate technology.

 But if we think in terms of learning design, the argument that technology is already there and we’re simply arguing for a certain technology level can be useful.
 It’s not binary edtech-yes-or-no, but do we want old tech or new?

 iPads and other existing mobile technology will be remembered like symbols–markers for a time and a place in their lives.
-This usefully decenters education technology as some kind of spectacular edge, and frames it as a principle of learning–and a matter of pedagogical principle.
+This usefully decenters educational technology as some kind of spectacular edge and frames it as a fundamental principle of modern learning.